November 8, 2025 (4mo ago) — last updated December 30, 2025 (2mo ago)

 Screenshot of the Time Card Calculator on MicroEstimates.com showing fields for start time, end time, and lunch breaks.

 Before automating, play detective.
-Run a simple time audit for one week: log tasks, note repeat patterns, and mark predictable steps.
+Run a one‑week time audit: log tasks, note repeat patterns, and mark predictable steps.
 You’ll quickly spot the small jobs that add up.

 • Pulling numbers from multiple sources for a weekly report